TravisWheelerLab/BATH-paper/transmark/README.md

 x-bathsearch ~/BATH/src ~/BATH-paper/transmark/ ~/transmark00-results/BATH/ bath-results  transmark00-AA.bhmm transamark00.pos transmark00.fa 16 100
 ```

-To run x-last you need one additional argument at the end of the command giving the average length of your target squences.
+To run x-last you need one additional argument at the end of the command giving the average length of your target sequences.
 This can be determined by running esl-seqstat on the target file.

-5. Once you have run a tool on a transmark benchmark you can analysis the results by running transmark-pp.sh with the following command line agrumants.
+5. Once you have run a tool on a transmark benchmark you can analyze the results by running transmark-pp.sh with the following command line arguments.
 ```
 bash transmark-pp.sh <benchmark directory> <results filename> <results directory> <analysis filename> <toolname>
 ```